-Propane sales are recognized at the time product is shipped or delivered to the customer.
-Other revenues include: gas processing and fractionation fees that are recognized upon delivery of the product; other liquids that are recognized at the time product is shipped or delivered to the customer; the sale of propane appliances and equipment that is recognized at the time of sale or installation; and revenue from repairs and maintenance that is recognized upon completion of the service.
-All revenue is recognized pursuant to existing arrangements and fixed prices.
-Collectibility is reasonably assured as deliveries cease on past due accounts.
+Sales of propane and other liquids are recognized at the time product is shipped or delivered to the customer.
+Gas processing and fractionation fees are recognized upon delivery of the product.
+Revenue from the sale of propane appliances and equipment is recognized at the time of sale or installation.
+Revenue from repairs and maintenance is recognized upon completion of the service.